-Regional lighting fixtures revenues are expected to grow at compound annual growth rate of 10.3 per cent up to 2024, as the market rebounds after several years of stalled growth due to delayed projects and tightening expenditures.
+Regional lighting fixtures revenues are expected to grow at a compound annual growth rate of 10.3 percent up to 2024, as the market rebounds after several years of stalled growth due to delayed projects and tightening expenditures.

-A July 2018 report by analysts 6Wresearch said rising penetration of the energy-efficient LED in countries such as the UAE has provided added impetus, while recovering oil prices, stabilisation of consumer purchasing power, and expansion of the construction, industrial, and manufacturing sectors will stimulate growth.
+A July 2018 report by analysts 6Wresearch said rising penetration of the energy-efficient LED in countries such as the UAE has provided the added impetus, while recovering oil prices, stabilization of consumer purchasing power, and expansion of the construction, industrial, and manufacturing sectors will stimulate growth.